Reds vs. Mariners Player Props Betting Odds

-Bookmakers have set player props for Julio Rodriguez, Spencer Steer and others when the Seattle Mariners visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Julio Rodriguez, Spencer Steer and others in the Seattle Mariners-Cincinnati Reds matchup at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!